Ellpeck/TinyLifeWeb/docs/articles/localization.md

 - Any translations whose English versions have changed, and any untranslated strings, are automatically marked as "In Review".
 Once you translate or review these for your language, you should mark them as reviewed.
 - To test your translation, [export it](https://translate.ellpeck.de/app/projects/da5ba3ec-ab26-4ff2-a1ff-24b817c2f7f6/files) and put it into the `Content/Localization` directory of the game's installation.
 If it's not part of it already, its name also has to be added to the `LanguageNames.json` file.
 - You don't need to finish the translation to your language, by any means!
 Since you're doing this for free, I don't expect you to, either.
 An incomplete translation means that some in-game text will be translated, and it also means that anyone who comes along after you will have less work to do!

+# Notes for Specific Languages
+## German
+- The German localization uses gender-neutral language (*Geschlechtergerechte Sprache*) for its translations.
+The following spellings are used:
+  - "Er/sie", "sein/seine" and other pronouns that can't be appreviated neatly are combined using a forward slash.
+  - "Mitarbeiter\*in", "Partner\*in" and other words that have the same structure are abbreviated using an asterisk (*Gendersternchen*) if possible.
+  - The word "Tiny" is gender-neutral: "ein\*e Tiny", "der/die" Tiny.
+- The plural of "Tiny" is spelled with a `y`, in keeping with other words borrowed from English: "die Tinys".